-As a Ca' Foscari student you can apply to be one of 10 students who will join around 30 students from the prestigious Columbia University of New York, embarking on a truly international summer experience right here in Venice.
+As a Ca' Foscari student you can apply to be one of 6 students who will join around 20 students from the prestigious Columbia University of New York, embarking on a truly international summer experience right here in Venice.
 You can choose to take one or two courses in Italian culture and society, which upon completion can be recognised within your academic transcript.

 The programme is designed with full interaction in mind: through the numerous field trips and extra-curricular activities, you will have many opportunities to engage with international students both culturally and academically, communicating in both Italian and English, while forming new professional and personal relationships.
 Find out more, and see what Columbia students had to say about past programmes on the Columbia programme website.

-Instructor: Caroline Wamsler
+Instructors: Caroline A. Wamsler

 Venice's unique geographical location in the reflective waters of the Adriatic and at the crossroads between East and West has had a profound impact on all aspects of Venetian life and culture.
 This course will investigate the artistic production of the Lagoon City between the fourteenth and eighteenth centuries.
-The compelling works of Venetian artists, such as Carpaccio, Bellini, Giorgione and Titian, Tintoretto and Veronese, as well as the great civic and religious monuments, including the Palazzo Ducale, the great mendicant churches and the Basilica di San Marco, will be considered in light of the sophisticated political and social systems of the Venetian Republic.
+The compelling works of Venetian artists, such as Carpaccio, Bellini, Giorgione and Titian, Tintoretto and Veronese, as well as the great civic and religious monuments, including the Palazzo Ducale, the great mendicant churches, and the Basilica di San Marco, will be considered in light of the sophisticated political and social systems of the Venetian Republic.
 Issues such as the development of the distinctive urban fabric, the invention of a civic iconography, the role of the artist, and the Venetian workshop practices, as well as the impact of the Islamic world, and private and corporate patronage, will be examined.

-4. In-class participation (30%): Class discussions and participation form an essential part of this course.
-Students will be asked to give presentations on specific buildings and will lead discussions based on the readings and their research.
+In-class participation (25%): Class discussions and participation form an essential part of this course.
+Students will be asked to give presentations on specific works of art and architecture and will lead discussions based on the readings and their research.

 Instructor: Alexander Alberro